-As a result of the Board's 2024 selfassessment process, the Board identified opportunities to further strengthen the Board's practices in areas relating to Board and committee-level oversight of cybersecurity and technology matters (including artificial intelligence), geopolitical business risk, and climaterelated risk and reporting.
+As a result of the Board's 2025 selfassessment process, the Board discussed opportunities to further strengthen oversight of geopolitical risks, cybersecurity and technology practices, risks, and opportunities (including artificial intelligence), and talent development.

 Board Strategic and Risk Oversight

 Management and our Board of Directors and its Committees are collectively engaged in identifying, overseeing, evaluating and managing the strategic priorities and material risks facing our business to ensure that our strategies and objectives align with the goals of The Win Strategy and work to minimize such risks.
 Our Board believes that its current level of independence, leadership structure and qualifications and diversity of its members facilitate the effective identification, oversight, evaluation and management of our business strategy and related risks.